lanl/KeNary/README.md

 If you use any of the KeNary framework or results in your work, please cite the following paper:

 MA Stricklin, BP Weaver, JE Lee, RN Farley, RC Huber, KN Wurth, AC Aiken, KeNary Classification: A Probabilistic Kernel-Based $n$-ary Classification Method for Sets of Observations, Submitted to Technometrics.

+© 2025.
+Triad National Security, LLC.
+All rights reserved.

+This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
+All rights in the program are reserved by Triad National Security, LLC, and the U.S. Department of Energy/National Nuclear Security Administration.
+The Government is granted for itself and others acting on its behalf a nonexclusive, paid-up, irrevocable worldwide license in this material to reproduce, prepare. derivative works, distribute copies to the public, perform publicly and display publicly, and to permit others to do so.